-According to John Oneca, Editor of Photonics Online, 2200 photonics jobs will be created annually, and current educational resources and student interest are insufficient to meet this growing demand [93].
+While information needs to be gathered more broadly to understand global education and workforce needs, a survey of over 50 photonics firms in the US suggests that 2200 photonics jobs will be created annually, and current educational resources and student interest are insufficient to meet this growing demand [93].
 Research universities, 4-year colleges, and community colleges gather to educate students and incumbent company employees in STEM topics through online courses, summer academies, hands-on bootcamps and workshops.
 Several companies have been involved in incentivizing STEM-skilling by offering well-paid summer internships and/or full-time jobs immediately after graduation.
 Key findings from an industry survey [94] led by Dr. Kirchain at MIT were (i) Photonics PhDs need more cross-training and training in Design for Manufacturing (DfM) and supply chain analysis; and (ii) Photonics technicians need to learn how to fabricate and assemble optical systems, diagnose and resolve process or product problems, design and execute testing, and recommend design changes.
 Sensor companies are a microcosm of the photonics industry and face similar challenges of being unable to find qualified workers.